xmtp/docs-xmtp-org/docs/pages/get-started/faq.md

 ### Where are XMTP messages stored?

 XMTP stores messages in the XMTP network before and after retrieval.
-Application-specific message storage policies may vary.
+App-specific message storage policies may vary.

 ### What are the XMTP message retention policies?